-Neil McQuillian, Editor: This is a beautiful time of year for the Rota Vicentina, a network of walking trails on the west coast of Portugal’s Alentejo region.
-There’s an inland route – the Historical Way – but I’d plump for the sea-scraping Fishermen’s Trail: the cliff-top paths afford stunning ocean views; the shrubs and flowers are aromatic beyond belief; and the native storks should be returning from their winter holidays around now too.
+After years of economic crisis, Portugal is finally on the up.
+Spring is a beautiful time of year for the Rota Vicentina, a network of walking trails on the west coast of Portugal’s Alentejo region.
+There’s an inland route – the Historical Way – for the sea-scraping Fishermen’s Trail cliff-top paths stunning ocean views shrubs and flowers are aromatic beyond belief and the native storks should be returning from their winter holidays around now too.

-Eleanor Aldridge, Editor: Mardi Gras might be over, but that’s all the more reason to make a trip down south.
-Louisiana’s capital is at its most entrancing when things quieten down.
+Mardi Gras isn’t the only reason to make a trip down south.
+Louisiana’s capital is just as enchanting when things have quietened down.
 Take your time soaking up the faded beauty of the French Quarter’s backstreets before heading to Frenchmen Street for a night of live jazz and cocktails.

-Helen Abramson, Editor: Amsterdam really comes to life in the spring, as cafés and bars spread out over the cobbled streets.
-Get to know the city’s ins and outs in a canal-boat ride, or take a trip to the unforgettable Keukenhof garden, 25km out of town, where tulips bloom in spectacular colours from late-March to mid-May.
+Amsterdam really comes to life in the spring, as cafés and bars spread out over the cobbled streets.
+Get to know the city’s ins and outs in a canal-boat ride, or take a trip to the unforgettable Keukenhof , 25km out of town, where tulips bloom in spectacular colours from late-March to mid-May.

-Looking like a kids’ lego experiment, the spanking new Disseny Hub arts centre in Barcelona brings four museums under one roof and is set to open its doors this Spring.
-After all that culture grab a burger at Makamaka, a beach cafe where Hawaii meets Catalonia.
+Looking like a kids’ lego experiment, the spanking new Disseny Hub arts centre in Barcelona brings four museums under one roof and is set to open its doors this .
+After all that culture grab a burger at Makamaka, a beach where Hawaii meets Catalonia.

 The Loire’s sleepy villages are just shaking off their winter chill around now, while out in the vineyards buds are starting to burst and wildflowers are cropping up along the riverside.
-Whether you’re in search of the most memorable cuvée or the most magnificent château, spring’s a great time to come.
+Whether you’re in search of the most memorable cuvée or the most magnificent château, spring a great time to come.

-For active types, this popular eighteenth century port makes for a perfect long weekend getaway in spring.
-With pleasant temperatures and the high winds – locally known as the "alizee" – it’s the prime location for windsurfing and kitesurfing along Morocco’s Atlantic coast.
+For active types, this popular eighteenthcentury port makes for a perfect long weekend getaway in spring.
+With pleasant temperatures and the high winds – locally known as the alizee – it’s the prime location for windsurfing and kitesurfing along Morocco’s Atlantic coast.
 And if you’re not drawn to the waters, you can enjoy afternoons strolling past the whitewashed and blue-shuttered houses, nipping into art galleries and sipping on mint tea.

-The jagged Brittany coastline is an immense place to explore at the best of times – full of secret coves, quiet beaches, and spots to sup cider and watch the world drift by – but in the springtime it blooms.
+The jagged Brittany coastline is an immense place to explore at the best of times full of secret coves, quiet beaches, and spots to sup cider and watch the world drift by but in the springtime it blooms.
 Charter a boat and head to the Îles de Glénan for a spectacular display of colour.